Green Smoke

 50%

 In HSL coordinates, Green Smoke sits at hue 65°, saturation 4%, and lightness 50%.
-That places it among the neutral tones with very low saturation, close to the RAL reference None.
-UK heritage-paint specialists such as Farrow and Ball Exterior Masonry, Little Greene Intelligent Masonry, Dulux Weathershield offer breathable masonry and eggshell formulations in this colour family — the closest matches available without a bespoke tint.
+That places it among the neutral and timeless tones with very low saturation.
+Interior paint lines such as Farrow & Ball Modern Emulsion, Little Greene Intelligent Matt, Dulux Heritage carry this colour in matte and eggshell finishes with excellent scrubbability.

-The mathematical complement (180° across the hue wheel) lands on a deep indigo — best reserved for a small accent such as a door or mailbox rather than the main field.
-The existing accent of Wimborne White (#F4EDDC) sits at a controlled contrast ratio that grounds the composition without breaking it up.
+The mathematical complement (180° across the hue wheel) lands on a deep indigo - best reserved for a small accent such as a cushion, artwork, or side piece.
+The existing accent of Wimborne White (#F4EDDC) on the panelling, ceiling and bookshelves sits at a controlled contrast ratio that grounds the composition without breaking it up.

 Expert Tips